cfd2474/TAKNET-PS_ADS-B_Feeder/QUICK_START.md

 **For maximum efficiency:**

 1. **Batch flash SD cards** (5-10 at a time)
-   - Use unique hostnames
+   - Use zip code hostnames: `adsb-pi-92882`, `adsb-pi-92501`, etc.
    - Same WiFi/SSH settings
-   - Label cards with hostname
+   - Label cards with zip code

 2. **Physical assembly**
    - Attach antenna to dongle
-   - Label each Pi with hostname
+   - Label each Pi with zip code (on case or label)
-   - Pre-position for deployment
+   - Pre-position for deployment location

 3. **Parallel installation**
    - Power on all Pis